tokenetes/website/content/docs/generating-and-verifying-trats/_index.md

 ## Generating TraTs

-After configuring and deploying the above resources, authorized services can request TraTs from the Tratteria service at the `POST /txn-token` endpoint.
+After configuring and deploying the above resources, authorized services can request TraTs from the Tokenetes service at the `POST /txn-token` endpoint.

 #### TraT Token Request Parameters